-Anti-CAA protest: Mamata Banerjee speaking Pakistan's language, says Dilip Ghosh
+Arbitrary, discriminatory: Mumbai slams CAA from the streets

 He said there has been clear and building proof of devices in politics and intimidation and marginalisation of Muslims.

-''Of course, there is no evidence of improved economy, instead, we are experiencing all-time lows and what better distraction then unifying force against a common enemy?''
+''Of course, there is no evidence of improved economy, instead, we are experiencing all-time lows and what better distraction than unifying force against a common enemy?''
 Sarbh asked.

 ''This act and the potential murky implementation of soon to come NRC make me feel like this law is one more nail in the coffin of democratic, secular India.
 Also, if there is any dissent or protest, one is met with violence or the threat of violence.''

-Danish Hussain, a playwright, expressed his dissent. ''This is a discriminatory act.
+Danish Husain, a playwright, expressed his dissent. ''This is a discriminatory act.
 An act not in the spirit of our constitution.
 An act that has not been thought through.
 An arbitrary act.
-This act is violation is a violation of whatever the constutution in this country,'' Hussain said.
+This act is a violation of whatever the constitution stands for in this country,'' Husain said.

-When asked what he thinks of the future of this nation, Hussain said, ''The future of this country is bright.
+When asked what he thought of the future of this nation, Husain said, ''The future of this country is bright.
 People will not live with this kind of arbitrary act.
 This act will eventually be thrown out.''

 Angika, an Assamese protestor, said she was living in the mainland because her parents were a part of the protests when the Assam agitation occurred which led to the signing of the Assam Accord.